IDnomic/its-security-client/pki-client/Readme.md

-# Using scoop/dist-client
+# Using pki-client

 ## Introduction

-The client code models a PKI client (namely ITS) for ISE/Scoop@F projects, requesting and receiving certificates: an EC (enroll credential) or an AT (authorization ticket).
+This client sample allows the interaction with PKI by requesting certificates: EC (enroll credential) or AT (authorization ticket).
 The code is written in C.

+This client is implemented in accordance to ETSI specifications (TS 103 097) and used for the PKI tests in both cooperative ITS projects (ISE and SCOOP@F).

 ## Compilation